Best things to do in Marseille

 Marseille Cathedral

-Also known as ‘La Major’, Marseille Cathedral is a stunning 19th century basilica that boasts byzantine-style façades and views over ‘La Joliette’.
+Also known as ‘La Major’, Marseille Cathedral is a stunning 19th century basilica that boasts Byzantine-style façades and views over ‘La Joliette’.
 Remnants of the old cathedral dating back to the 12th-century can be found right next to the present day building.
 Worth a visit for history lovers!

 The coasts and beaches